s5cubed/schlog-plus/README.md

 </p>

 ## What is Schlog+
-Schlog+ is a browser extension for soyjak.blog created by Soygoy, a.k.a "s."
+Schlog+ is a browser extension I created for soyjak.blog back when I used to use it.
-The extension is designed to fix issues with the website and add features that developers can't add or are incompetent to even attempt to do so.
+The extension is designed to fix some issues with the website and add features that developers can't add or are incompetent to even attempt to do so.
 Think 4chanX for example.
 ## Features
 - Profile music
 - Custom user badges, backgrounds and username colours